Bart Chilton: Government career

 Chilton was one of the five CFTC commissioners from August 2007, when he was confirmed by the U.S. Senate after having been nominated by President Bush.
-He was the chairman of the CFTC’s Energy and Environmental Markets Advisory Committee.
+He was the chairman of the CFTC's Energy and Environmental Markets Advisory Committee.
 He was re-nominated by President Barack Obama and re-confirmed by the Senate in 2009.
 In his first official remarks as a new commissioner on the CFTC, Chilton made clear his support for market regulation and has, since joining the CFTC, worked for the implementation of position limits.

 In early 2010, he was contacted by Andrew Maguire, who detailed fraud taking place in the precious metals markets.
 Chilton had one of the senior investigators from the CFTC's enforcement division contact Maguire.
 Maguire shared information in an hour-long telephone interview and detailed e-mails.
 Maguire accurately predicted a manipulative event in the silver futures market, notifying Chilton and the investigator two days in advance and sending additional e-mails while it was taking place, pointing out important data.

 Chilton believed violations of law have taken place in the silver futures market and said he wanted to see prosecutions.
 Gold Anti-Trust Action Committee board member Adrian Douglas referred to Chilton "the modern-day equivalent of Eliot Ness".

+Beginning in 2010, Chilton began publicly raising concerns over High-frequency trading, questioning whether their role was counter to the fundamental purposes of financial markets.

 On April 15, 2011, Chilton issued a statement against legislation to delay the financial regulatory reforms in the Dodd-Frank Act.

 In July 2013, Chilton replaced outgoing Commissioner Jill Sommers as Chair of the Global Markets Advisory Committee (GMAC).

-Media career
+Post government career

+In 2014, shortly after leaving the CFTC, Chilton joined the lobbying firm DLA Piper, where as a senior policy advisor he worked with the Modern Markets Initiative, an advocacy group for the high-frequency trading Chilton had criticized while in office.